Tuya-Community/tuya-iotos-embeded-demo-ble-angle-calc/README.md

 ### File introduction

-Please put the MPU6050 driver component in the `driver` folder.
+Copy the MPU6050 driver component to the driver folder.

 ```
 ├── include